Abundance for threefolds in positive characteristic when $\nu=2$: Introduction

-For simplicity, we assume that the characteristic is greater than $5$.
-In this case, $\Q$-factorial klt threefold singularities are rational singularities by \cite[Corollary 1.3]{arvidsson2022kawamata}.
-By a standard lemma (see Lemma \ref{standardmodification}), we can reduce the assertion to the case when $(X,B)$ is a lc projective threefold pair and the following assertions hold,
+For simplicity, we assume that $k$ is an algebraically closed field of characteristic $p>5$ since in this case, klt singularities of dimension $3$ are rational singularities by \cite[Corollary 1.3]{arvidsson2022kawamata}.
+By a standard lemma (see Lemma \ref{standardmodification}), we can reduce the assertion to the case when $(X,B)$ is an lc projective pair of dimension $3$ and the following assertions hold,

 (1) $X$ is $\Q$-factorial, $B$ is reduced, and $X\backslash B$ is terminal,

 (2) $K_{X}+B\sim_{\Q} D$ for an effective $\Q$-divisor $D$ with $\mathrm{Supp}\ D= B,$

 (3) $K_{X}+(1-\varepsilon)B$ is nef for any sufficiently small $\varepsilon>0$,